RaphaelBatagini/ecommerce-cart-rest-api/README.md

 ## Project Description

-The API receives a POST request in its only endpoint.
+The API receives a POST request in its only endpoint (`/cart/add`).
 The payload includes a list of products and its quantities like the example below:

 ```json
 {